FormatFuzzer: Effective Fuzzing of Binary File Formats: Introduction

-\item \textbf{Decision seeds to synchronize generators and parsers.} Our \tool{} takes binary templates to produce C++ code (\Cref{fig:overview}) that compiles (\Cref{sec:compiler}) into specialized and highly efficient generators and parsers, including several context-sensitive features (\Cref{sec:btgen}).
+\item \textbf{Decision seeds to synchronize generators and parsers.} \tool{} takes binary templates to produce C++ code (\Cref{fig:overview}) that compiles (\Cref{sec:compiler}) into specialized and highly efficient generators and parsers, including several context-sensitive features (\Cref{sec:btgen}).
 Generator and parser synchronize over \emph{decision seeds}---a sequence of bytes reflecting decisions taken during generating or parsing (\Cref{sec:decisions}).
 After parsing an input, the resulting decision seed allows the generator to re-take the same decisions (but now for generating), which reproduces the input exactly.
+As far as we know, \tool{} is the first framework to enable this bidirectional transformation between decision seeds and binary files.
+This allows us to apply novel smart mutations (\Cref{sec:mutating}) over decision seeds which are obtained from a high-quality corpus of binary files.